dice-cyfronet/hyperflow-client/README.md

 ### Configuration

-The Clients needs some basic configuration, which is done through the `hyperflow-client/lib/hflowc.config.js` config file.
+The Client needs some basic configuration, which is done through the `hyperflow-client/lib/hflowc.config.js` config file.

 ### Running